 - 1. All decision-making is based on the recognition that Norco College and the Riverside Community College District exist to serve students through educational efforts that improve student outcomes and address historical equity gaps. - 2.
 All constituent groups have a vested interest and a role in ensuring that Norco College fulfills its mission as defined by the state legislature, the State Board of Governors, and the Board of Trustees of the Riverside Community College District. - 3.
 Planning and decision-making are most effective through mutual agreement, achieved by active participation and collegial interaction among all constituent groups. - 4.
-The most effective way to develop policies and procedures is to ensure opportunities for involvement from the constituent groups affected by their implementation. - 5.
-Representatives of constituent groups involved in the participatory/shared governance process are expected to keep their respective groups informed of the proceedings and recommendations of governance groups. - 6.
-Individuals not serving as representatives will be allowed to share concerns with the elected representatives of their constituent groups, anticipating that their views will be represented in governance councils, committees, and other groups.
+The most effective way to develop policies and procedures is to ensure opportunities for involvement from the constituent groups affected by their implementation.

+- 5. Representatives of constituent groups involved in the participatory/shared governance process are expected to keep their respective groups informed of the proceedings and recommendations of governance groups. - 6.
+All members of the college community are welcome to attend governance meetings as guests to provide input and participate in dialogue.
+Additionally, individuals not serving as representatives may share concerns with the elected representatives of their constituent groups, anticipating that their views will be represented in governance councils, committees, and other groups.